 - Psychoeducation (teaching the individual and family members about the illness, treatment, and ways of coping)

-As mentioned above, there are no medications that specifically treat personality disorders.
-However, medications such as antidepressants, anti-anxiety medication, or mood stabilizers may be helpful in treating some symptoms.
+There are no medications that specifically treat personality disorders.
+However, medications such as antidepressants, anti-anxiety medications, or mood stabilizers may be helpful in treating some personality disorder symptoms.

 Likewise, these medications can be used in easing withdrawal symptoms from substance use.
-More severe or long-lasting symptoms might call for a team approach involving a primary care doctor, a psychiatrist, a psychologist, a social worker, and family members.
+More severe or long-lasting withdrawal or personality disorder symptoms might call for a team treatment approach that involves a primary care doctor, a psychiatrist, a psychologist, a social worker, and family members.

 Where Can You Get Dual Diagnosis Treatment?